 10. Toblerone Logo

 The origin of Toblerone lies in Bern in Switzerland.
 It is a city that is associated with bears.
 No wonder, if you look at the mountain image in the logo closely, you would see a bear.
 The image is another smart usage of symbolism in a logo design.

 11. Goodwill Industries International Logo

-The community-based organization works towards making people’s lives better, and the logo design reflects that perfectly.
-The “g”, written in lower case, is symbolic of a smiling face and is used twice in the logo to reflect happy people.
+The community-based organization works towards making people’s lives better, and the Goodwill Industries International logo design reflects that perfectly.
+The “g,” written in lower case, is symbolic of a smiling face and is used twice in the logo to indicate happy people.